mrlesmithjr/ansible-glusterfs/README.md

 glusterfs_brick_dir: /mnt/gluster  #defines the mountpoint for gluster bricks and volumes to be created
 glusterfs_client: false  #defines if host is a glusterfs client
 glusterfs_config_lvm: false  #defines if lvm should be configured
-glusterfs_disks:
+glusterfs_vols:
   - name: /dev/sdb
     mountpoint: '{{ glusterfs_brick_dir }}'
     vgname: glusterfs-vg
     lvname: glusterfs-lv
     lvsize: 100%FREE
     filesystem: xfs
-glusterfs_repl_int: eth0  #defines interface to configure for glusterfs replication...define here or in group_vars/group
+glusterfs_repl_int_address: eth0  #defines interface to configure for glusterfs replication...define here or in group_vars/group
 glusterfs_server: false  #defines if host is a glusterfs server
 glusterfs_version: 3.5
-server_group: glusterfs-nodes  #defines the hosts inventory group to configure...define here or in group_vars/group
+glusterfs_server_group: glusterfs-nodes  #defines the hosts inventory group to configure...define here or in group_vars/group
 ````

 Dependencies